ElmerCSC/elmerfem/elmerice/Solvers/Documentation/CoupledIceHydrologyCalvingPlumesDocumentation.md

 * None, though the artefact correction could probably be improved

 ### HydroRestart.F90
 Largely a direct copy of the Restart() subroutine within the Elmer source code, with a few modifications to disentangle it from all the other restart machinery and to make it pick up the right variables from the right place and send them to the right place.
+Assumes the hydraulic potential, channel area and sheet thickness variables are all called by those default names, so don't change them.
+Uses the namespace feature in Elmer.
 Solver options and inputs:
 * `hp: Restart Variable 1 = String “Name”`
   * All the variables that should be restarted on the primary hydrology mesh (i.e. all those that are normally calculated by or associated with GlaDSCoupledSolver) should be listed like this – just number the entries consecutively